isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             cout << v[i] << '\n';
     }

-A human or a good static analyzer may determine that there really isn't a side effect on `v` in `f(&v[i])` so that the loop can be rewritten.
+A human or a good static analyzer may determine that there really isn't a side effect on `v` in `f(v, &v[i])` so that the loop can be rewritten.

 "Messing with the loop variable" in the body of a loop is typically best avoided.